 Proper hydration is key to optimal running performance.
 You should aim to be drinking before, during, and after your run.
 After your run is especially important, as our water content is much lower.
 Drinking after your run will prevent dehydration and speed up the recovery process.

 Tip: Weigh yourself before and after your run.
-Whatever you lose needs to be replaced with water in the following hours post-run/workout.
+Whatever the difference needs to be replaced with water in the following hours post-run/workout.